kyverno/KDP/proposals/resource_cache.md

 Users can manage which resources to cache by creating a new custom resource called `GlobalContextEntry` provided by Kyverno.
 This will decouple the creation and usage of a global entry.

 A `GlobalContextEntry` will can be either of the following types:
-1. `k8sResource`: A resource is a Kubernetes resource that should be prefetched, to create a `GlobalContextEntry` of resource type, the following resource should be created:
+1. `kubernetesResource`: A resource is a Kubernetes resource that should be prefetched, to create a `GlobalContextEntry` of resource type, the following resource should be created:

 ```yaml
 apiVersion: kyverno.io/v2alpha1